-• a group consisting of people that either decided not to exercise their options immediately or not to sell the shares acquired on exercise (i.e. a group that kept the option or equity risk).
+- a group consisting of people that immediately exercised stock options and decided to sell the shares acquired on exercise (i.e. a group that decided to reduced the entire risk instantaneously); and - a group consisting of people that either decided not to exercise stock options immediately or not to sell shares acquired on exercise (i.e. a group that decided to kept some risk).

-To clarify our classification, Table 3 provides an overview of the possible realizations of the two transaction variables immediate exercise and acquired stock.
-The first group consists of people where the realization of both immediate exercise and acquired stock are "1" while the second group consists of people where the realizations of either immediate exercise or acquired stock were "0".
+To clarify our classification, Figure 2 provides an overview of the possible realizations of the two transaction variables immediate exercise and acquired stock.
+The first group consists of people where the value of both immediate exercise and acquired stock are "1", while the second group consists of people where the value of either immediate exercise or acquired stock were "0".

-Having formed two groups of individuals we investigate why these groups reveal differences in observed behavior.
-We therefore employ the information collected in our questionnaires.
-We compare the means of a certain variable (e.g. risk aversion) between the two groups and perform a Wilcoxon rank-sum test (Mann-Whitney test) to test the hypothesis that the realizations of the two sample means are identical.
-This enables us to discriminate between the two respective groups and allows us to investigate which factors are responsible for differences in actual behavior.
-We thereby test the theories and predictions outlined in Chapter 2.
-Because of the limited size of our sample, we do not perform multivariate analyses like discriminant analysis or probit/logit regression models that make much stronger distributional assumptions.
+Having partitioned the option holders, we investigate why the two groups reveal differences in the observed behavior.
+We therefore employ the information that was collected in our questionnaires.
+We compare the mean values of a certain variable (e.g. risk aversion) between the two groups and perform a Wilcoxon rank-sum test (Mann-Whitney test) to test the hypothesis that the values of the two sample means are identical.
+This enables us to discriminate between the two groups and allows us to investigate which factors are responsible for differences in individuals' actual exercise decisions.
+We thereby test the theories and predictions outlined in Section 2.1.
+Because of the limited size of our sample, we do not perform multivariate analyses like discriminant analysis or probit/logit regression models that require much stronger distributional assumptions.